ClassDojo Security Vulnerability Disclosure Program

 On the other hand, vulnerability information can give attackers who were not otherwise sophisticated enough to find the problem on their own the very information they need to exploit a security hole in a computer or system and cause harm.
 Therefore we ask that you privately report the vulnerability to ClassDojo before public disclosure.

-Send an email to email@example.com with information about the vulnerability and detailed steps on how to replicate it.
-Submissions that include detailed information on how to fix the corresponding vulnerability are more likely to receive more valuable rewards.
+Send an email to firstname.lastname@example.org with information about the vulnerability and detailed steps on how to replicate it.
+If you'd a reward for approved submissions, please first request to join our BugCrowd program and submit through that platform.

-We will make every effort to respond to valid reports within seven business days.
+We will make every effort to respond to valid reports within seven business days when they are submitted through BugCrowd.

 The validity of a vulnerability will be judged at the sole discretion of ClassDojo.

 Not all reported issues may qualify for a reward.
-Rewards are awarded at ClassDojo's sole discretion.
+Rewards are awarded at ClassDojo's sole discretion and only through BugCrowd.

-Only the first report we receive about a given vulnerability will be rewarded.
+Only the first report sent via BugCrowd about a given vulnerability will be rewarded.
 We cannot send rewards where prohibited by law (i.e. North Korea, Cuba, etc.).

 If you have any questions about our vulnerability disclosure policy, please email email@example.com.